 Sarah McGibbon (S.J.)

-Sarah is a PhD candidate in the Department of International and European Law.
-She joined the department in 2018, relocating from South Africa where she was a practising attorney in the field of administrative, constitutional and human rights law.
+Sarah joined UM to conduct her PhD research in 2018, relocating from South Africa where she was a practising attorney in the field of administrative, constitutional and human rights law.

 Sarah obtained her LLB (cum laude) at the University of Pretoria, South Africa, and later her LLM (specialising in International Law) at the University of Cambridge, UK, where she was a Mandela Magdalene Scholar.